jatuhurrra/VLURes/README.md

 > ## This repository is currently under development.
 > The code and data are provided as-is to accompany an ongoing submission.

-Official repository for the JMLR paper "VLURes: Benchmarking VLM Visual and Linguistic Understanding in Low-Resource Languages" by Jesse Atuhurra, Iqra Ali, Tomoya Iwakura, Hidetaka Kamigaito, and Tatsuya Hiraoka.
+Official repository for the ACL2026 Findings paper "VLURes: Benchmarking Long-Text Grounding and Cross-Lingual Robustness in Vision Language Models" by Jesse Atuhurra, Iqra Ali, Tomoya Iwakura, Hidetaka Kamigaito, and Tatsuya Hiraoka.

 ---